Mood Disorders in Teens

 Major depression.
 A teen with this type has a depressed or irritable mood, along with other signs, for at least 2 weeks.
-He or she may also lose interest or pleasure in normal activities.
+They may also lose interest or pleasure in normal activities.

 Persistent depressive disorder (dysthymia).
 A teen with this type has a long-lasting, low-grade, depressed, or irritable mood